Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 of the uncertainty around agent reliability while allowing you to expose only the capabilities you choose, under your own security model.

+The *Custom Tools* section of the *Agent Tools* view in the console contains the credentials your need to register your middle-ware server with the Orpius backend.
+See below.

 ![Copying custom tool credentials from console](Images/ConsoleCustomTools.png)

 *Copying custom tool credentials from console*

+Copy the *External ID* and *Access Key 1* into the corresponding fields into the *Tools Registration* section into the sample middle-ware application.
+See below.

+The URL field needs to be populated with a URL that Orpius can use to call back to the middle-ware application.
+Please see the guidance on how to [Create a Secure Channel](../../UserGuide/CreatingAChannel/index.md) Once you have set up the secure channel to your machine, insert the Cloudflare URL into the text box.

+The *Apply Tools Registration Settings* button, sends the API surface of the custom tools located in the project over to Orpius, along with the callback URL.
+Orpius then provides your custom agent with the information it needs to call the APIs on your server.
+All this is done automatically for you.

 ![Entering Tool Registration Information](Images/SampleWeb2.png)

 *Entering Tool Registration Information*

+With the registration successful, when you return to the sample mobile app, and enter a prompt, such as "What is the status of flight 123?", your custom agent now has the means to go and look-up that information via your middle-ware server.
+It dutifully does so, and returns the information to you.
+See below.